-It’s a troubling sign that the far-right “boogaloo” meme, used to refer or even incite an impending civil war or violent anti-government rebellion, is now spilling out into the real world.
+It’s a troubling sign that the far-right “boogaloo” meme, used to refer to or even incite an impending civil war or violent anti-government rebellion, is now spilling out into the real world.

 On Monday, a group of heavily armed men — including at least one with links to the boogaloo movement — were arrested following a tense standoff with SWAT outside Big Daddy Zane’s Bar in West Odessa, Texas.
-The men claimed that they were protecting the bar, whose owner was defying Texas’ lockdown orders by remaining open.
+The men claimed they were protecting the bar, whose owner was defying Texas’ lockdown orders by remaining open.
 Texas Gov. Greg Abbott loosened some restrictions on businesses in recent weeks, but bars remain shuttered.

 Lemp’s death, and the political tension surrounding coronavirus-related lockdown orders, have galvanized the boogaloo movement, whose adherents have used the two events to drum up anti-government sentiment among conservatives.

 A report by the Tech Transparency Project last month identified 125 Facebook groups that were dedicated to “boogaloo,” and more than 60% of those had been created between February and April.
 On those pages, shitposting, racism and anti-government memes intermingle.
-That’s typical for Boogaloo pages, according to a February report by the National Contagion Research Institute (NCRI), which tracks how hate moves from the internet into the real world.
+That’s typical for boogaloo pages, according to a February report by the Network Contagion Research Institute (NCRI), which tracks how hate moves from the internet into the real world.